 Business certificates focus on the development of job- or career-specific skills in a short-term, concentrated format.
-The Administrative Specialist certificate program is earned after completing 18 credits.
-Many courses may apply toward Associate of Science (AS) and Associate of Applied Science (AAS) degrees.
-For additional information about our business programs, please schedule a meeting with an academic advisor.
+The Administrative Specialist certificate program is earned after completing 16 credits.
+Courses may apply toward the Business Transfer Pathway Associate of Science (AS) degree, and the Business: Workplace and Technology Emphasis Associate of Applied Science (AAS) degree.